khulnasoft-lab/design.khulnasoft.com/contents/content/voice-tone.md

 Copy and messaging are meaningful aspects of the GitLab experience and the conversation with our users.

 The copy for GitLab is clear and direct.
-We strike a clear balance between professional and friendly.
+We strike a balance between professional and friendly.
 We can empathize with users (such as celebrating completing all items on the To-Do List) while remaining respectful to the importance of their work.
 We are a trusted, friendly, helpful, and understanding coworker.

 ## Active voice